A Guide To Respawning and Not Getting Banned On Twitter

 - Reset your advertisement ID (Iphone: Settings>privacy>advertising>reset advertising identifier)

-- Acquire a phone number for your account, there are 3 popular options.
+- Acquire a phone number for your account, there are a few popular options.

 - Make a burner email for your new account